Student Supervisor Instructions

 Supervisor Requirements For On-Campus Student Employment

 NEW STUDENT HIRES:

-All supervisors must complete this form and submit it to payroll regardless of whether or not they have worked for another on campus department.
+All supervisors must complete and submit the form in Webster to payroll regardless of whether or not they have worked for another on campus department.
 If the form is not submitted to Payroll the student will not have a time sheet within Webster to record their hours worked.
 Instructions will be sent via email to the supervisor and student upon submission.

 29 HOUR RULE:

 Eastern’s policy is that students may work no more than 29 hours week during academic terms.
 Students may work over the 29-hour limitation during the summer months and breaks between terms.
 International students may jeopardize their Visa status by working over 20 hours per week and students with work-study may jeopardize their work-study status.
 For more information, please view the EOU Policy website for Policy/Procedure: Student employee policy.

 Web Time Entry (WTE) is a web-based application that collects time and attendance information for EOU student employees in Webster.
 All EOU students are responsible for entering and submitting their hours worked every pay period.
 Supervisors are responsible for approving the hours worked and audit sick leave to ensure they aren’t claiming more sick leave than they have accrued.
 Once the supervisor has approved the hours, the employee’s hours are automatically loaded into payroll for payment.
 In order to comply with the Fair Labor and Standards Act, EOU student employees record their daily in and out times instead of the total hours worked in Webster.